oblador/react-native-vector-icons/docs/DEVELOPMENT.md

 Things we use

-- nx - for building and releasing (all behind yarn scripts)
+* nx - for building and releasing (all behind pnpm scripts)

 ## Font versioning